deridray/deridray/README.md

 ------------------------------------------------------------------------------------------
 ```
 >>> neofetch
-os: endeavouros
+os: arch linux
-de: kde plasma 6
-wm: kwin
+wm: bspwm
 cpu: i5-7200u
 gpu: geforce mx130 2gb
 ram: 8gb, ddr4
 ------------------------------------------------------------------------------------------
 >>> about
+andrew
+14 y.o.
+ukraine
 can write a simple site using **html** with **css** and do a database for it using **php**
-in 2021 made a small company with friend (i got fired after year cuz im too lazy to do all projects lmao)
+in 2021 made a small company with friend
-in summer 2022 i made a database for a cafe site with my friend
+in summer 2022 i made a database for a cafe site with my frien
-in february 2023 my friend told me abt linux, and i tried it(first 2 attempts of using linux was terrible)
-at the end of 2023 i do 3rd attempt for linux, and, luckily, i loved it so much(thanks, qugalet)
 ------------------------------------------------------------------------------------------
 >>> pc/devices
 laptop: acer aspire a315-53g-53qx